hyperledgendary/hyperledgendary.github.io/docs/goodpractise/nodejs_building_limited_access.md

 For the x509 library, the source is small so is rebuilt every time and is quick.
 For the grpc library, this is downloaded as a pre-built binary.
 If this is not accessible or found the code is rebuilt from source.
 Note though that this is not quick.

-> Recommendation #4 : Monitor and increase the timeout of the deploy of the contract to allow for compilation time
+> **Recommendation #5 : Monitor and increase the timeout of the deploy of the contract to allow for compilation time**

 To work-around the headers download, for the version of node that will build the code, goto [htps://nodejs.org/dist/](htps://nodejs.org/dist/) and find the version you are using.
 Then find the file with 'headers' in it.  eg for Node 8.17.0 the full path is [https://nodejs.org/dist/v8.17.0/node-v8.17.0-headers.tar.gz](https://nodejs.org/dist/v8.17.0/node-v8.17.0-headers.tar.gz).